SiliconLabs/thunderboard-android/README.md

-l# Thunderboard
+# Thunder Board

-Thunderboard is a native Android app for demonstrating the capabilities of the Thunderboard React sensor board.
+ThunderBoard is a native Android app for demonstrating the capabilities of the ThunderBoard-React sensor board.
 It includes Motion, Environment, and I/O demos.

-Source code for the [iOS app](https://github.com/SiliconLabs/thunderboard-ios) and [Firebase web interface](https://github.com/SiliconLabs/thundercloud) is also available.
+Source code for the [iOS app](https://github.com/SiliconLabs/thunderboard-react-ios) and [Firebase web interface](https://github.com/SiliconLabs/thunderboard-react-web) is also available.

 ## Screenshots